OxWearables/biobankAccelerometerAnalysis/README.md

 ```
 $ git clone https://github.com/activityMonitoring/biobankAccelerometerAnalysis.git
 $ cd biobankAccelerometerAnalysis
-$ bash utilities/downloadDataModels.sh
+$ bash utilities/downloadDataModels.sh # Downloads example data and models for behaviour classification
-$ pip install --upgrade pip
+$ pip install --upgrade pip # Upgrades pip version if required
-$ pip3 install --upgrade -r requirements.txt # Installs a known working set of dependencies, other package versions may also work.
+$ pip3 install --upgrade -r requirements.txt # Installs a known working set of dependencies, other package versions may also work
-$ javac -cp java/JTransforms-3.1-with-dependencies.jar java/*.java
+$ javac -cp java/JTransforms-3.1-with-dependencies.jar java/*.java # Compiles Java code
+$
+$ # Now to install the package, run:
+$ pip3 install --user .
 ```
+Note for developers: If you are actively developing the package, you may wish to skip the installation step.

+## Keeping up to date
-**Note a new dependency was introduced in January 2021, making the models compatible with the newest versions of dependency packages.
-You therefore need to download the updated files to achieve this**.
+`biobankAccelerometerAnalysis` is regularly updated (e.g. a new dependency was introduced in January 2021, making the models compatible with the newest versions of dependency packages).
+To install the most recent version with the most recent set of dependencies:
 ```
 $ git pull
+$ cd biobankAccelerometerAnalysis
-$ bash utilities/downloadDataModels.sh
+$ bash utilities/downloadDataModels.sh # Downloads example data and models for behaviour classification
-$ pip install --upgrade pip
+$ pip install --upgrade pip # Upgrades pip version if required
-$ pip3 install --upgrade -r requirements.txt.
+$ pip3 install --upgrade -r requirements.txt # Installs a known working set of dependencies, other package versions may also work
-$ javac -cp java/JTransforms-3.1-with-dependencies.jar java/*.java
+$ javac -cp java/JTransforms-3.1-with-dependencies.jar java/*.java # Compiles Java code
+$
+$ # Now to install the package, run:
+$ pip3 install --user .
 ```

 ## Usage
 To extract a summary of movement (average sample vector magnitude) and